 Whether or not you’ve spoken to advisers yet, make sure your student completes a Free Application for Federal Student Aid (FASFA), and then look into tax-advantaged savings options like state 529 plans.
 Other college-saving options include custodial accounts, U.S. savings bonds and municipal bonds.

 Also, encourage your teens to work part time to save for college.
-This will promote personal investment in their education and give them a greater sense of value for their college experience.
+Not only will this promote personal investment in their own education, it will also give them a greater sense of value for their college experience.

-Parents, get your 'to-do' list ready.
-Retirement savings is always the top priority, followed by estimating education costs.
-Then with the help of advisors – and your future college student at your side — research every tuition option available.
+Smart parents should get a “to-do” list ready.
+Saving for retirement is always the top priority, followed by estimating education costs.
+Then with the help of advisers — and with your future college student at your side — research every tuition option available.